Connect with a Consultant

 Studies show that the average salesperson only spends 36.6% of their time selling.
 By adding prospecting to their job function, your sales team will be wasting valuable time reaching out to many contacts who are unqualified and others who simply won’t answer.

 An SDR team solves this problem by prospecting and dialing through your database, sending sales reps only qualified leads who have agreed to a sales meeting.

+If you see misalignment between your teams, SDRs present a unique way to bridge the gap between sales and marketing.
 An SDR team helps mitigate these issues by warming up marketing-qualified leads before passing them to sales and notating in detail why certain leads won’t convert.